 The Bachelor of Science in the Health Science (BSHS) degree program is for individuals who are currently or soon will be certified, licensed, or registered in a health care profession, or for students who are preparing for entry into professional and graduate schools in a variety of allied health fields.
-The programs curriculum encompass courses that are relevant to almost all healthcare careers including physical and life sciences, medical ethics, and basic patient care.
+The programs curriculum encompasses courses that are relevant to almost all healthcare careers including physical and life sciences, medical ethics, and basic patient care.
 This program is designed to provide career and academic advancement for current practitioners as well as to deliver a well-rounded generalist curriculum to those who are preparing for graduate school in several healthcare disciplines.
+This program is offered in two formats: Traditional day format and Hybrid format.
+The Hybrid format provides didactic portions on-line and labs are provided one evening per week per lab course.
+Enrollments for both formats are accepted in fall term.
+Traditional transfer students accepted in spring term provided they meet all admission criteria.